OneInnerBat/innerbat/README.md

             |___/                       |___/
  ```
                                            INSTALLATION
-                         Go to the packages tab and press the current release.
+                         Go to the releases tab and press the current release.
                        Click either the .exe installation file, or the .zip file,
                                          and install it.